 The assets' residual values, useful lives and methods are reviewed, and adjusted prospectively, if appropriate, at each financial year end.

 Capital work-in-progress

-Capital work-in-progress is stated at cost, less impairment, if any.
-When commissioned, capital workin-progress is transferred to the appropriate property, plant and equipment category and depreciated in accordance with the Company's policy.
+Capital work-in-progress is stated at cost, less impairment, if any, and not depreciated until it is transferred into one of the property, plant and equipment categories.

 Impairment of non-financial assets